$2.1 Billion Invested in Renewable Projects

 Reaching California’s Clean Energy Goals

-California has set strong clean energy goals including a goal for all electricity to be powered by carbonfree and renewable sources by 2045. info
+California has set strong clean energy goals – including a goal for all electricity to be generated by carbon–free and renewable sources by 2045. info

-SVCE is already ahead of this target since 50% with about half of our base energy supply coming from renewable sources and new renewables are coming soon to help meet our long-term goals.
+SVCE is ahead of this target, with about half of our base energy supply coming from renewable resources and more new renewable projects are coming soon to help meet our long-term goals.
 Many of these new renewable projects will also support the state’s goal to build new clean resources by 2026.
-(For Community Choice Energy agencies, like SVCE, this includes a mandate to deploy energy storage equivalent to 1% of its 2020 peak load, which, for SVCE is 7.5 megawatts.)

 Project Timelines